 - Pleural effusions

-Peritoneal mesothelioma develops in the lining of the abdomen and sufferers may experience:
+Peritoneal mesothelioma develops in the lining of the abdomen.
+People may experience:

 - Abdominal pain or swelling